RALJ1989/webpage-interaction/README.md

 * extract outputs

 The example used involves accessing the Google Translate website and translating a custom phrase from one custom language to another custom language, using error-handling to deliver alternative translations where the preferred languages don't exist.

+Though this is a simple example, it demonstrates some of the useful applications of Selenium in automating UI testing.